 This allows the fangs to be much longer than those of your average snake.
 If they couldn’t fold them back up against the roof of their mouth, the teeth would get caught on their lower jaw.

-Because they can fold, a rattlesnake’s fangs can reach an incredible six inches long, which is about the length of an adult’s hand.
+Because they can fold, a rattlesnake’s fangs can reach six inches long, which is about the length of an adult’s hand.

 3) Opisthoglyphous Snake Fangs

-This gives constrictors the time to wrap themselves around their prey, which usually takes a few seconds.
-Some constrictors have a mild venom that incapacitates their prey, which helps.
+This gives constrictors more time to wrap themselves around their prey, which usually takes a few seconds.
+Some constrictors have a mild venom, such as garter snakes, that incapacitates their prey.

 Do Snakes Have Normal Teeth?

-And, of course, snakes don’t use these teeth for chewing.
+Snakes don’t use these teeth for chewing.
 They use them for catching and keeping hold of prey.
-The teeth point backward, just like those of rear-fanged snakes (Opisthoglyphous teeth) so that the prey can’t get away.
+The teeth point backward, just like those of rear-fanged snakes (Opisthoglyphous teeth), so that the prey can’t escape.